maubuz/2W6-Notes/docs/wk6/Test1_Practice_Meghrig.md

 # CSS

-### Syntax
+## Syntax

-Q.8) .Which type of CSS declaration goes in the opening tag of a html element?
+Q.8) Which type of CSS declaration goes in the opening tag of a html element?

 1. embedded
 2. inline